SaidXIX/Gentor-Streamline-Your-Project-Management-with-Eye-Catching-PERT-Charts/README.md

 # Gentor: PERT Chart Generator

 Gentor is a web application that helps you create PERT charts for your projects.
-With GentorFlow, you can easily visualize your project's tasks, dependencies, and timelines in a beautiful and informative PERT chart.
+With Gentor, you can easily visualize your project's tasks, dependencies, and timelines in a beautiful and informative PERT chart.

+## API
+The Api used is AnyChart API

+## Programming Languages
+1. PHP
+2. JavaScript

+## Database
+MySql

+## Techs
+JSON

+## IDE
+VsCode

 ## UI